LABR2021/LABR2021.github.io/sample_page3.md

 ## Project 3- Linguistic Autobiography

 **Project description:** This is the first page of the linguistic autobiography that I wrote for my Language, Gender, and Sexuality class.
-I talk about where I grew up and live currently, I talk about what attracted me to the class, and my personal experiences with language.
+I talk about where I grew up and live currently, what attracted me to the class, and my personal experiences with language.
 I mention that I grew up learning Puerto Rican Spanish and U.S. American English and the things that influenced my learning: my family members, the towns I grew up in, U.S. based mass media, and the internet.
-I also point out that I grew up speaking more Spanglish that my older family members.
+I also point out that I grew up speaking more Spanglish than my older family members.

 ### Making this Project